Can Digital PR Work in Niche Industries?

 Journalists love a PR stunt.
 A good stunt is provocative, attention-grabbing and something you would want to share with your friends on social media.
 What it doesn’t need to be, however, is expensive.
 Sure, you could hire a tube station for a grand PR stunt, but small businesses in niche sectors could also have just as successful a viral campaign through a simple visual.
 At Kaizen, we did precisely that with our client DirectlyApply; we got hundreds of links just by creating a shocking visual representation of what remote workers might look like in the future.

 It is not only a misconception that Digital PR cannot work in niche industries; it could also be a missed opportunity.
-If you were skeptical that it would not work for your sector then there is a good chance your competitors feel the same way too.
+If you were sceptical that it would not work for your sector then there is a good chance your competitors feel the same way too.
 Therefore, making it a key part of your marketing strategy could help you outrank your competitors.

 Find out more about our approach to creating digital PR campaigns and landing tier one coverage on our blog.